andybalaam/graft/README.md

                         (Requires --frames=n where n > 0.)
   --width WIDTH         The width in pixels of the animation.
   --height HEIGHT       The height in pixels of the animation.
+  --max-forks MAX_FORKS
+                        The number of forked lines that can run in parallel.
+  --lookahead-steps LOOKAHEAD_STEPS
+                        How many steps to use to calculate the initial zoom level.
 ```

 ## Mastodon bot